Ratified 24 March 2012

 The Society shall publish a journal, the content of

-which shall be as the Executive Board of the Society (the "Board”) deems
+which shall be as the RSA Executive Board deems

 ARTICLE III.
 Members